 OSHA Checklist for General Industry

-A 1999 survey by OSHA revealed that more than 85% of employers conduct voluntary self-audits of safety and health conditions; a 60% increase from a similar survey performed in 1981.
+A survey by OSHA revealed that more than 85% of employers conduct voluntary self-audits of safety and health conditions; a 60% increase from a similar survey performed several years earlier.
 The survey found that self-audits are performed for a number of reasons, with three of them being the most common.

 - Careful inspections can reduce injury and illness rates within the workplace by identifying present hazards.